 Once you can see the entire link, look at it carefully.
 If something is up, it should be apparent.

 First of all, never click a link in an email that has been shortened.
 Shortened links make it easy to hide the link’s actual URL from prying eyes.
 A shortened link may appear similar to this: “http://bit.ly/D8h6TZy.”
-(Don’t worry, all you’ll get from that link is an error message from Bitly.)
+(Don’t worry, all you’ll get from clicking that link is an error message from Bitly.)

 Also, be on the lookout for malformed links that may appear to be sending you to a legitimate website, but are instead forwarding you to a location where you may be tricked into giving up your login credentials or other personal information.

 This attack makes use of a malformed URL, which, even when copied and pasted into a browser’s address bar, appears benign.
 Even Google Chrome’s built-in security doesn’t catch it.

 One hazard of clicking links in phishing emails is ransomware.

-Ransomware can be installed by clicking a malicious link or visiting a website that installs software on the victim’s computer.
+A user can install ransomware by clicking a malicious link or visiting a website that installs software on the victim’s computer.
 The ransomware then either locks out access to the user’s files or threatens to publish the data unless they pay a ransom.

 What it comes down to is this: never click on a link in an email.

 If the email claims to require action on your part, find the actual website address for the company and retrieve their customer service contact information from that site.
 Call them.
 They’ll know if any action is actually required on your part for a supposed security breach or account change.

 Links in emails can also lead to a rogue website, which will claim there has been a security breach, or another emergency, and ask the user to give it Open Authentication (OAuth) access to a user’s Google or another type of online account.
 This allows the offender to access an account as if it were their own.